You’ve decided to embark on the journey of planning a destination wedding (congratulations!)—now where do you start?

 Make sure your passports are up to date

 Select your bridal party

 Book the honeymoon suite

-Start wedding dress shopping.
-Read our post on how to travel with your wedding dress here
+Start wedding dress shopping (and read our post on how to travel with your dress!)

 Choose your menu and cake

-Create a wedding website with all of the travel details
+Create a wedding website with any travel details your guests might need

-Research and book excursions.
-We recommend 1 per day!
+Research and book excursions (I recommend one per day!)

 Book a block of hotel rooms for your guests

-Purchase your airline tickets – get those early bird deals!
+Buy your plane tickets—get those early bird deals!